hyper-expanse/hyper-expanse.github.io/content/spec/labels.md

 Labels MAY have a description attached to provide guidance on the proper use of the label.

-A description MUST NOT be used to convey meaning of the additional metadata, as the additional metadata MUST be able to stand on its own as described in the section above.
+A description MUST NOT be used solely to convey meaning of the additional metadata, as the additional metadata MUST be able to stand on its own as described in the section above.

 Descriptions MUST be complete sentences.
 Capitalized, with a period at the end.